 *On 10/01/2015 the Highland Capital Management Institutional Fund, LLC, a Delaware Limited Liability Company which commenced operations on April 1, 2000 (the “predecessor fund”), converted into the Vivaldi Merger Arbitrage Fund (1940 Act registered fund) pursuant to which the predecessor fund transferred substantially all of its assets into the fund.
 The fund’s objectives, policies, guidelines and restrictions are, in all material respects, substantially the same as those of the predecessor fund.
 The predecessor fund was not registered under the 1940 Act and, therefore, was not subject to certain restrictions imposed by the 1940 Act on registered investment companies and by the Internal Revenue Code of 1986, as amended, on regulated investment companies, such as the fund.
 Please review the prospectus for additional details.

+One cannot invest directly in an index.
 S&P 500 Index – the S&P 500 Index includes a representative sample of 500 leading companies in leading industries of the U.S. economy.
 Barclays U.S. Aggregate Bond – the index is market capitalization weighted and includes treasury securities, government agency bonds, mortgage backed bonds and corporate bonds.
 It excludes municipal bonds and treasury inflation-protected securities because of tax treatment.

 Vivaldi Asset Management, LLC is the advisor to the Vivaldi Merger Arbitrage Fund which is distributed by IMST Distributors, LLC.